bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 - -12
     - Collapsed "key" and "display" fields into "client" field.
+    - Changed continuation to use optional access token.

 - -11
     - Updated based on Design Team feedback and reviews.